dsorokin/aivika-modeler/README.rst

   model = MainModel()

-  # the transacts can have assignable and updatable fields, but is not shown here
+  # the transacts can have assignable and updatable fields, but it is not used here
   data_type = TransactType(model, 'Transact')

   # we have two input random streams of different nature